 - Implement strong encryption and use industry-recommended cryptographic algorithms with strong keys.
 Ensure that no one can read databases, files, and other resources if they gain access to your company's cloud.

 You can identify misconfigurations in the cloud and remediate them effectively using the Cyscale security platform.

 The Cyscale Cloud Platform offers a CSPM (Cloud Security Posture Management) security tool that:

 - checks for a wide variety of vulnerabilities using security controls,

 - provides integration with the most important public cloud service providers like AWS (Amazon Web Services), GCP (Google Cloud), Azure, Alibaba, and supports multi-cloud environments,

 - sends relevant alerts,

-- provides remediation steps to secure your cloud environment effectively, and others.
+- provides remediation steps to help your security teams protect your cloud environment effectively and overcome security challenges, and others.